-We invite you to join us for the next George L. Painter Looking for Lincoln Lectures which will take place on Wednesday, February 12, 2014, at 8:30 a.m. at the Lincoln Home National Historic Site Visitor Center, 426 South Seventh Street, Springfield, Illinois.
-The Visitor Center will open one half hour early, at 8:00 a.m.
+Lincoln Home National Historic Site invites the public to attend the George L. Painter Looking for Lincoln Lectures on Monday, February 12, 2018 at 8:30 a.m. at the Lincoln Home National Historic Site Visitor Center, 426 South Seventh Street, Springfield, Illinois.
+The Visitor Center will open one half hour early, at 8:00 A.M.

 Since 2010, presentations have included:

 "Diversity of Denominations: Faith Communities in Lincoln's Springfield"

 "Reverse Engineering: The Strange Case of the Lincoln Trail Homestead State Park"